-One of the significant thrills of camping is in being surrounded by the lush green forest and sleeping just beneath the stars.
-This is one of the most overwhelming experiences of a camping trip.
+One of the significant thrills of camping is being surrounded by the lush green forest and sleeping just beneath the stars.
+This is one of the most overwhelmingly beautiful experiences of a camping trip.

 Now imagine you forget to bring your CPAP machine.
 This may lead to loud snoring, which can affect the peaceful sleep you deserve.

 If you are going for high altitudes, it is essential to have your CPAP equipment available with you.
 Higher elevations mean thinner air.
 Sleep apnea can cause more trouble by not letting you breathe efficiently at night.

 It may also lead to irregular or inability to breathe.

 Sleep apnea triggers morning headaches.
 Due to inefficiency in breathing at night, your brain does not have proper circulation and thus causes headaches right after you wake up.